manojvn2612/manojvn2612/README.md

 Student in MIT Pune
 -------------------

 I've been Learning Python(py) from last 4 years and C/C++ from last 2 years.
-Currently I'm Learing Artificial Intelligence and Data Science
+Currently I'm Learing Artificial Intelligence , Machine Learning and Data Science

 * 🌍  I'm based in Pune,India
 * ✉️  You can contact me at [manojvnayak@outlook.in](mailto:manojvnayak@outlook.in)